 The propane industry is a "margin-based" business in which gross profits depend on the excess of sales prices over supply costs.
 As a result, our profitability will be sensitive to changes in wholesale prices of propane caused by changes in supply or other market conditions.
 When there are sudden and sharp increases in the wholesale cost of propane, we may not be able to pass on these increases to our customers through retail or wholesale prices.
 Propane is a commodity and the price we pay for it can fluctuate significantly in response to changes in supply or other market conditions.
-We have no control over supply or market conditions.
-In addition, the timing of cost pass-throughs can significantly affect margins.
+We have no control over supply or market conditions, the timing of cost pass-throughs can significantly affect margins.
 Sudden and extended wholesale price increases could reduce our gross profits and could, if continued over an extended period of time, reduce demand by encouraging our retail customers to conserve or convert to alternative energy sources.

-Our indebtedness may limit our ability to borrow additional funds, make distributions to our unitholders or capitalize on acquisition or other business opportunities.
+Our indebtedness may limit our ability to borrow additional funds or capitalize on acquisition or other business opportunities, in addition to impairing our ability to fulfill our debt obliqations under the notes.